VTV10: Regional Channel

-In 1992, Can Tho Television Station became a regional television station under Vietnam Television and broadcast on channel 6, with the initial logo being THCT, then CTV since 1997.
+In 1992, Can Tho Television became a regional television station under Vietnam Television and broadcast on channel 6, with the initial logo being THCT, then CTV since 1997.
 At the end of 2003, Can Tho Television Station moved its headquarters to No. 215, 30/4 Street, Ninh Kieu District, Can Tho City.
-(Note: VTV Can Tho - Aspiration of the Land of Nine Dragons".
-Documentary film.
-VTV Can Tho - 2015.
-(Note: At that time, "VTV Can Tho – Aspiration of the Land of Nine Dragons" was a documentary film aired in 2015, marking a turning point in VTV Can Tho’s development as it renewed its content to better serve the diverse communities of the Mekong Delta.
-The film portra the aspirations for progress, integration, and cultural preservation of the people in Southern Vietnam, while highlighting VTV Can Tho’s role as a representative voice for the dynamic and evolving region known as the Land of Nine Dragons.))
+(Note: "VTV Can Tho - Aspiration of the Land of Nine Dragons".
+2015.
+At that time, "VTV Can Tho – Aspiration of the Land of Nine Dragons" was a documentary film aired in 2015, marking a turning point in VTV Can Tho’s development as it renewed its content to better serve the diverse communities of the Mekong Delta.
+The film portra the aspirations for progress, integration, and cultural preservation of the people in Southern Vietnam, while highlighting VTV Can Tho’s role as a representative voice for the dynamic and evolving region known as the Land of Nine Dragons.)
 On 1 January 2004, Can Tho Television Station had a new name: Vietnam Television Center in Can Tho City, with the logo CVTV.

-On 1 September 2004, CVTV2 channel was officially launched to serve the Khmer ethnic community living in the Southwest region, with a duration of 18/7.
-This channel also broadcasts general programs like CVTV1, but devotes part of its time to broadcasting Khmer programs.
+On 1 September 2004, CVTV2 channel was officially launched to serve the Khmer ethnic community living in the Southwest region, with a duration of 18 hours a day.
+This channel also broadcasts general programs like CVTV1, but devotes part of its time to broadcasting Khmer-language programs.

 In 2010, VTV Can Tho changed the frequency and transmitter of CVTV1 channel from channel 6 VHF to channel 49 UHF.

-On 5 June 2011, CVTV changed its identity to VTV Can Tho.
-Channels CVTV1 and CVTV2 were also renamed VTV Can Tho and 2, respectively.
-By 2013, VTV Can Tho 1 channel had its broadcasting time increased to 24/7.
+On 5 June 2011, CVTV was rebranded to VTV Can Tho.
+CVTV1 and CVTV2 channels were also renamed VTV Can Tho and 2, respectively.
+By 2013, VTV Can Tho 1 channel had its broadcasting time increased to 24 hours a day.

-On 1 January 2016, implementing the National Press Plan, the national television channel of the Southern region - VTV9 was formed on the basis of merging VTV Can Tho 1 channel with VTV9 region, while VTV Can Tho 2 was converted to VTV5 Southwest channel, serving the spiritual life of the Khmer ethnic community in Vietnam.
+On 1 January 2016, implementing the National Press Plan, the national television channel of the Southern region - VTV9 was formed on the basis of merging VTV Can Tho 1 channel with VTV9 region, while VTV Can Tho 2 was converted to VTV5 Southwest, serving the Khmer ethnic community in Vietnam.